joshuagryphon/plastid/docs/source/quickstart.rst

 Before starting
 ===============
-To get started with genomic analysis, a few elements are important:
+To get started with genomic analysis, one needs:

-  - Some :doc:`data </concepts/data>` to analyze.
+  - Some :doc:`data </concepts/data>` to analyze, usually including:
-    Frequently, the data consist of:

       - A :term:`genome annotation <annotation>`, typically downloaded from a consortium like `UCSC`_, `Ensembl`_, `ENCODE`_, `SGD`_,